Write for your audience, and don’t try to impress others with your skill

 I recently read a nonfiction book.
 My assessment was that the author wrote to impress more than to educate.
 Though I did learn from her words, I’d have gained much more had she gotten out of the way and put me, the reader, first.
 I didn’t care how educated she was or about her sometimes sassy style.
 I wanted her to teach me.

 Marketing can have one of two goals: make sales or create awareness.
-Although any marketing effort can do both of these, it will only do one of them well.
+Although marketing can do both of these, it will only do one well.

 With an online ad, a book sale is one click away